WICG/turtledove/FLEDGE.md

-             corresponding to the ad that won though with only the 'renderURL' and 'metadata' fields. */ 'wasmHelper': ..., /* a WebAssembly.Module object based on interest group's biddingWasmHelperURL */ 'dataVersion': 1, /* Data-Version value from the trusted bidding signals server's response(s) */ 'adComponentsLimit': 40, /* Maximum number of ad components generateBid() may return */ }
+             corresponding to the ad that won though with only the 'renderURL' and 'metadata' fields. */ 'wasmHelper': ..., /* a WebAssembly.Module object based on interest group's biddingWasmHelperURL */ 'dataVersion': 1, /* Data-Version value from the trusted bidding signals server's response(s) */ 'adComponentsLimit': 40, /* Maximum number of ad components generateBid() may return */, 'multiBidLimit': 5, /* If set, maximum number of bids that can be returned at once */ }
     ```
 *   directFromSellerSignals is an object that may contain the following fields: